thynguyen23/Vehicle-Insurance-Cross-Sell/README.md

 The model sorted **98.31% (46,084 customers)** of the customers interested in 50% of the database with **381,109 customers**.
 Using the model, it's possible to contact **80%** of customers interested in health insurance with **155,064 calls**
 (155,064 for both excellent and poor performance).

+## 5.0 Conclusions
+The random model classified correctly just 12.31% (+/- 0.15%) of the interested customer.
+The final model has the ability to differentiate the classes and managed to correctly classify 24.1% (+/- 0.04%).
+The lift curve also shows that the model manages to have a gain 3 times greater than the random choice of customers.

+The model was able to organize that almost all interested customers (98.31% +/- 0.16%) stay on up to 50% of the sorted list.
+This makes it possible to save half of the expenses incurred for calls.
+So if each call costs VND 5,000 in 20,000.00 there is an expense of VND 100,000,000.
+Using the model it is possible to spend only VND 50,000,000